clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 categories: ["roleplaying"]
 ---

-In 2018, I introduced the explosive [Cube of Force](https://roll20.net/compendium/dnd5e/Cube%20of%20Force) into our home campaign.
-If you are considering it, you ought to know how `antimagic` in D&D is meant to work, why it's full of edge cases, why our hour long canonicalisation meeting for the Cube failed, and how to really design an item of that power.
+In 2018, we introduced the explosive [Cube of Force](https://roll20.net/compendium/dnd5e/Cube%20of%20Force) into our home campaign.
+We really did not expect it to cause us/me that much grief at the time, but despite long canonicalisation meetings, our interpretation was not even internally consistent.

+At the time we dealt with this by nerfing Cube down into the ground gradually rolling out alternatives, but it's time we dug into the concept of D&D `antimagic` properly.

 <!--more-->

 ## Words of wording
 Spell combinations are an inherently powerful thing in D&D, and so any spells that "cancels out magic" - potentially interacting with [Dispel Magic](https://5thsrd.org/spellcasting/spells/dispel_magic/) - must be carefully worded.
-And while [Wizards](https://company.wizards.com/) does a great job with this, there are still numerous ambiguities that end up at [JeremyECrawford](https://twitter.com/JeremyECrawford)'s table:
+And while [Wizards](https://company.wizards.com/) does a good job with this, there are still ambiguities that end up at [JeremyECrawford](https://twitter.com/JeremyECrawford)'s table:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Have a D&amp;D rules question?
 There&#39;s a good chance I&#39;ve answered it!<br><br>1.
 Search the Sage Advice Compendium: <a href="https://t.co/nlIvbEC7D7">https://t.co/nlIvbEC7D7</a>.<br>2.
 Search Twitter, typing my handle (<a href="https://twitter.com/JeremyECrawford?ref_src=twsrc%5Etfw">@JeremyECrawford</a>) and a relevant term, like &quot;Twinned Spell.&quot;<br>3.
 Search <a href="https://t.co/5oYKuatgLB">https://t.co/5oYKuatgLB</a>. <a href="https://twitter.com/hashtag/DnD?src=hash&amp;ref_src=twsrc%5Etfw">#DnD</a> <a href="https://t.co/JXtO9catjP">pic.twitter.com/JXtO9catjP</a></p>&mdash; Jeremy Crawford (@JeremyECrawford) <a href="https://twitter.com/JeremyECrawford/status/931742038474727424?ref_src=twsrc%5Etfw">November 18, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <!--shortcode fails on my hugo install..< tweet 931742038474727424 >-->

-the referenced [Sage Advice Compendium](https://dnd.wizards.com/articles/sage-advice/sage-advice-compendium) is large and has many erratas for published books.
+the referenced [Sage Advice Compendium](https://dnd.wizards.com/articles/sage-advice/sage-advice-compendium) contains 21 pages of Q/A as well as links to erratas for published books.

-We'll focus on two spells that deal with antimagic before tackling the Cube.
+We'll focus on two spells that deal with antimagic, the philosophy and intent behind them, then we will tackle the Cube.

 ## ForceCarge
-[ForceCage](https://roll20.net/compendium/dnd5e/Forcecage) (or `FC` for short) first; is a `7th level` mechanism to trap players while also limiting __how__ spells can interact with it:
+[ForceCage](https://roll20.net/compendium/dnd5e/Forcecage) (or `FC` for short) first; is a `7th level` mechanism to trap players while also limiting __how__ spells can interact with trapped players:

 > `FC`; "creating a solid barrier that prevents any matter from passing through it and blocking any Spells cast into or out of the area".

-This wording only mentions the casting; i.e. the [line from the caster to the point of origin](https://www.dndbeyond.com/sources/basic-rules/spellcasting#Targets). `Fireball`'s blast would extend through, and any damaging concentration spell sitting in the middle before the cage comes down would also keep ticking __every round__ without proper recourse for the trapped players.
+This wording only mentions __the casting__; i.e. the [line from the caster to the point of origin](https://www.dndbeyond.com/sources/basic-rules/spellcasting#Targets). `Fireball`'s blast would extend through, and any damaging concentration spell sitting in the middle before the cage comes down would also keep ticking __every round__ without proper recourse.

-It is a deadly combination when used with spells like [Hunger of Hadar](https://www.dnd-spells.com/spell/hunger-of-hadar) (10 rounds), [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) (100 rounds), or [higher level clouds if available](https://5thsrd.org/spellcasting/spells/incendiary_cloud/), and you cannot even dispel the `FC`, you would need [something stronger](https://roll20.net/compendium/dnd5e/Disintegrate).
+It is a deadly combination when used with spells like [Hunger of Hadar](https://www.dnd-spells.com/spell/hunger-of-hadar) (10 rounds), [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) (100 rounds), or [higher level clouds if available](https://5thsrd.org/spellcasting/spells/incendiary_cloud/).
+Oh, but we'll just dispel..

+> `FC`: This spell can't be dispelled by Dispel Magic.

 ![hadar](/imgs/antimagic/hadar.jpg)

 Scary prospect though it may be, you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
 All it takes is for one player to get outside and stop the mage from hurling spell effects through the boundary.
+It is also possible to [Disintegrate](https://roll20.net/compendium/dnd5e/Disintegrate) it.

 Still it highlights a difference with other antimagic.
-The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as _matter_.
+The barrier is not perfect, and the "effect" of the spell _leeches through_ the barrier of the cage, which is perhaps somewhat confusing when you can sometimes interpret the spell effect as _matter_.
 This is irrelevant as we'll see later; while a spell caster is shaping the underlying magical fabric; the effect is a _magical energy_.

 > Don't invoke special relativity or thermodynamics.
 Magic does not have to obey `E=mc^2`.